-As expedition leader for the 90 degrees South expedition in 1986, Monica Kristensen became world famous.
-She is the first woman in the world to lead a polar expedition.
+As expedition leader for the 90 degrees South expedition in 1986, Monica Kristensen becomes world famous: she is the first woman in the world to lead a polar expedition.

 Driven by a strong desire to know and an unstoppable desire to work, she has broken through career barriers and prejudices.
 Hence the exhibition title "The Icebreaker".